maubuz/1B4-F21/wk6/Charts.md

 1. Go to [GFC's lesson on charts](https://edu.gcfglobal.org/en/excel/charts/1/) and complete the challenge.

-2. Download the `graphing_lab.xlsx` file from Lea and complete it.
+2. Download the `graphing_lab.xlsx` file from Lea and create a graph that matches the image in each sheet.